The Exchange: After The Firm: Plot

 Set in 2005 (fifteen years after The Firm), the story revolves around Mitch McDeere and his life in Manhattan.
 Now a partner at the world's largest law firm, Scully and Pershing, Mitch faces a complicated legal challenge when his mentor, Luca Sandroni, asks him to take over a case involving the Libyan government.
-The case, initially handled by Luca who is dying of pancreatic cancer, concerns a Turkish construction company's lawsuit against the Libyan government over unpaid dues for building the Great Gaddafi Bridge.
-As Mitch and Giovanna, Luca's daughter and a colleague, travel to Libya, Giovanna is kidnapped by a group of brutal Libyan terrorists who slaughter Giovanna's security detail and uploading the gruesome executions on the internet to add pressure.
-Weeks later, of all people, Mitch's wife Abby is chosen as the receiver of the terrorists demands which is revealed to be the outrageous sum of $100 million for ransom - to be paid in less than ten days.
+The case, initially handled by Luca, who is dying of pancreatic cancer, concerns a Turkish construction company's lawsuit against the Libyan government over unpaid dues for building the Great Gaddafi Bridge.
+Mitch and Giovanna, Luca's daughter, travel to Libya to inspect the bridge, as part of their case.
+Due to food poisoning, Mitch is unable to make the trip.
+While traveling to the bridge, Giovanna and the security team are ambushed by terrorists disguised as Libyan soldiers.
+Giovanna is taken hostage and the members of the security team are beheaded with a chainsaw.
+A video of the execution is published to the internet.
+Weeks later, Mitch's wife.
+Abby, is approached by an ominous woman named Noura, who establishes Abby as the point of contact.
+The demand is revealed to be $100 million for ransom - to be paid in less than ten days.
 Desperate, Mitch and Luca reach out to every possible asset.
 As the deadline comes closer, they realize they will not get all of the money in time.
-So all hope rests on Abby McDeere's ability to convince her contact to accept $85 million instead.
-In the end, the terrorists accept and get the money and Giovanna is released alive.
-Mitch, disappointed in the senior partners of Scully and Pershing, who would not stand-up for the majority of the ransom although they could, quits and joins Luca's small law firm.
+All hope therefore rests on Abby McDeere's ability to convince her contact to accept $85 million instead.
+In the end, the terrorists accept and receive the money and Giovanna is released alive.
+Mitch, disappointed in the senior partners of Scully and Pershing, who would not stand up for the majority of the ransom although they could, quits and joins Luca's small law firm.